wilsoncai1992/CS280MiniPlaces/README.md

 # Mini Places Challenge

-Due: TBD
+Due: Wednesday, Mar 8, 2017, 11:55pm

-This is Homework 3 for Computer Vision ([CS 280](https://inst.eecs.berkeley.edu/~cs280/sp16/)) at UC Berkeley.
+This is Homework 2 for Computer Vision (CS 280) at UC Berkeley.

 The assignment is to build and train a scene classifier for images.
 The dataset we'll use is the MIT Mini Places dataset,